Boogie (2009 film): Production

 Gustavo Cova was contacted by José Luis Masa, owner of Illusion Studios, who were working in a project of the film.
 Roberto Fontanarrosa, creator of the character in comic strips, had read and edited a provisional script.
 Fontanarrosa died shortly after, but it was decided to go on with the project.
-Cova considered later that they could manage to make the transition from comic strips to movie being loyal to the character style and the style of Fontanarrosa himself.
-He considered that the movie would have been grotesque if it had been done with actors, but being humoristic it worked better.
+Cova considered later that they could manage to make the transition from comic strips to film being loyal to the character style and the style of Fontanarrosa himself.
+He considered that the film would have been grotesque if it had been done with actors, but being humoristic it worked better.

 The film had a cost of two and a half million of dollars.

-Unlike the comic strips, which are made with short jokes, the movie is not made with a series of short shots but with a big storyline.
-However, many of the comic strips created by Fontanarrosa were included as part of the storyline.
+Unlike the comic strips, which are made with short jokes, the film is not made with a series of short shots but with a big storyline, although many of the comic strips created by Fontanarrosa were included as part of the storyline.
 Boogie also lacks in the comic strips a female sidekick: although Marcia does exist in such media, she's just one more of many others secondary characters abused or insulted by Boogie.
 The Marcia character in the film collects into a single character situations of many others.
 She was also designed as a femme fatale, despite the lack of such characters in the work of Fontanarrosa.